AML/CFT: Combating the Financing of Terrorism and Money Laundering

 How are Money Laundering and Terror Financing Linked?

-Money laundering and terrorism financing share common ground through the concealment of illicit funds.
-Both involve complex financial maneuvers, such as layering and integration, to legitimize illegal gains.
-Globalization aids these activities, allowing funds to move seamlessly across borders, exploiting the intricate nature of international transactions.
+Money laundering and terrorist financing share common ground through the concealment of illicit funds.
+Both involve complex financial manoeuvres, such as layering and integration, to legitimize illegal gains.
+Globalization aids these activities, allowing funds to move seamlessly across borders, and exploiting the intricate nature of international transactions.
 This interconnectedness poses challenges for authorities attempting to track and combat these illicit financial activities effectively.

 To counter these threats, international collaboration is paramount.
 Strengthening regulatory frameworks, improving information sharing, and enhancing enforcement mechanisms are crucial steps.
 By addressing the common techniques, global reach, and regulatory challenges, authorities can disrupt the financial networks supporting criminal and terrorist activities, safeguarding the integrity of the international financial system.